 5. Social media

-Listening through social media can prove particularly useful for gathering candid feedback from customers.
-Direct comments or mentions on social networks aren’t the only way for your business to collect customer feedback — many social networks have polling tools built in.
-Consider this quick poll conducted on Facebook:
+Social listening can give you access to an otherwise untapped reservoir of candid feedback from customers.
+Direct comments or mentions on social networks aren’t the only way for your business to collect customer feedback either — many networks include built-in polling tools.
+Look at this quick poll on Instagram:

 6. On-site activity (via analytics)

-If your FAQ section has a 0:09 average on-page time and an awful bounce rate, you know something isn’t being communicated clearly.
-People are visiting your support content but obviously not utilizing it.
-Reporting tools like Help Scout’s Docs Report can give you insights about failed searches, which pages are most often visited, and so on, giving you the opportunity to improve your customer’s self-service experience.
+If one article has an 0:09 average time on page and an awful bounce rate, you know something isn’t sticking about your messaging.
+Reporting tools like like Help Scout’s Docs Report give you insights about failed searches, most frequently visited pages, and so on so you can improve your customer’s self-service experience.

-With an an embeddable on-site widget like Beacon, you can collect instant customer feedback without the customer having to answer any questions.
+With an embeddable on-site widget like Beacon, you can collect instant customer feedback without asking the customer any questions.